Machu Picchu Was Awesome... But What About The Rest of Southern Peru?

-According to The World's 50 Best, of the top 50 restaurants, Lima is home to three highly acclaimed culinary gold mines, placing at numbers 4, 14, and 44.
+According to The World's 50 Best, of the top 50 restaurants, Lima is home to three highly acclaimed culinary gold mines, placing at numbers 4, 14, and 44 as of 2015.
 Alex and I were lucky enough to dine in two of them, enjoying a full tasting menu at #4's Central and going buck wild crazy ordering everything on the menu at #44's Maido.

-What's even better: it is SO INEXPENSIVE.
-The tasting menus at Central (the best restaurant in South America) were $100 per person (it was our anniversary so we splurged beyond our nomad budget); and we spent only $70 TOTAL (including wine and non stop ordering) at Maido.
-(I actually enjoyed Maido more than Central, but they were two very different experiences so it's hard to compare).
+What's even better: these high end restaurants are SO INEXPENSIVE compared to our own.
+The tasting menus at Central (the top restaurant in South America) were $100 per person (it was our anniversary so we splurged beyond our nomad budget); and we spent only $70 TOTAL (including wine and non stop ordering) at Maido.

 Other favorite that our wonderful AirBnB host suggested were a series of ceviche hotspots, including this awesome cebicheria called "La Mar".
 Let's just say, non stop oysters and goodness left us wishing for a doggy bag but feeling too ashamed to ask... so we scarfed it all down, instead. :-)

 At one point in South America, I felt like I was losing my mind.
 We participated in lots of free day tours, and NO ONE ever talked about the negative events that occurred in each respective country's history: the issue of slavery.
 They praised the Spanish invasion because it "brought them religion" and totally ignored (or were oblivious) to any questions regarding slaves.
 But slavery WAS prevalent, even if not as large as the Atlantic trade.
 The coastlines of Peru (Lima vicinity) all had slaves coming down via Cuba and then overland through Panama.
 These were round-two slaves, so to speak. (read more on the history here, if you're feeling intrigued)